← All workflows

 Overview

-CaseMark's AI-powered Breach Summary skill ingests your incident documentation and produces a structured, sourced summary covering the full breach lifecycle—from initial compromise through remediation.
-The output includes executive overviews, detailed chronologies, scope and impact analyses, response ledgers, and regulatory risk assessments, all with explicit citations and uncertainty labeling for defensibility.
+CaseMark's AI-powered Breach Summary skill ingests all incident-related documentation and produces a structured, sourced breach record in minutes.
+The output includes executive overviews, detailed chronologies with confidence levels, scope and impact analyses, response ledgers, and multi-jurisdictional regulatory assessments—giving counsel and security leadership a defensible foundation for decision-making and regulator communications.

 How it works

 1. 1.
-Upload incident reports, forensics, logs, and notification records
+Upload incident reports, forensic analyses, SOC/SIEM logs, and notification records

 4. 4.
 Export the defensible breach record in your preferred format (DOCX, PDF)